suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The guidelines in [Creating Manifests](#creating-manifests) require that the common section contains the applicability checks, so this section is sufficient for applicability verification.
 The manifest parser MUST NOT execute any command with side-effects outside the parser (for example, Run, Copy, Swap, or Fetch commands) prior to authentication and any such command MUST result in an error.

+When validating authenticity of manifests, the interpreter MAY use an ACL (see {{access-control-lists}}) to determine the extent of the rights conferred by that authenticity.
+Where a device supports only one level of access, it MAY choose to skip signature verification of dependencies, since they are referenced by digest.
+Where a device supports more than one trusted party, it MAY choose to defer the verification of signatures of dependencies until the list of affected components is known so that it can skip redundant signature verifications.
+For example, a dependency signed by the same author as the dependent does not require a signature verification.
+Similarly, the signer of the dependent has full rights to the device, according to the ACL, then no signature verification is necessary on the dependency.

 Once a valid, authentic manifest has been selected, the interpreter MUST examine the component list and verify that its maximum number of components is not exceeded and that each listed component ID is supported.

 For each listed component, the interpreter MUST provide storage for the supported parameters.
 If the interpreter does not have sufficient temporary storage to process the parameters for all components, it MAY process components serially for each command sequence.
 See {{serial-processing}} for more details.